mheirendt/model-metadata/README.md

 name.pattern(/^[_A-z0-9]*((-|\s)*[_A-z0-9])*$/);

-// Validate an input against the model const validity = builder.validateAsync({name: 'Michael'}).then({error, value} => {
+// Validate an input against the model
 // If the input is invalid, error will be an object describing the issues with the input.
 // If it is valid, error will be undefined.
-    // Value will be the input provided to the validate function console.log(error, value);
+// Value will be the input provided to the validate function const {error, value } = builder.validate({name: 'Michael'}); // => error: undefined, value: {name: 'Michael'}
-});

 ```